Brief history

 Zvartnots International Airport

-Airport shuttle bus no. 201 runs round-the-clock from Yeritasardakan metro station, opposite to SAS supermarket.
-See shuttle bus timetable.
+Shuttle: Bus 201 runs 24/7 from Yeritasardakan metro station (opposite the SAS supermarket).
+See the shuttle bus timetable.